khvorov45/cbuild/README.md

 # Why not zig build?

+* zig build requires you to depend on the entire zig toolchain.

 * zig build locks you in to clang for C compiling.

 * zig build hides the generated build executables somewhere so you can't easily run them in a debugger.